Handling Low Blood Glucose Numbers

 Sometimes however, your cat’s BGs may drop lower than this.
 You may even get a LO reading on your glucometer.

-As long as your cat is on a 100% low carb wet food diet, you have tested before dosing (so not given insulin when the BG is too low) and there are not severe liver issues present, he or she is protected against a clinical hypo, and the chances of symptoms of that, such as seizing, are very very low.
+As long as your cat is on a 100% low carb wet food diet, you have tested before dosing (so not given insulin when the BG is too low) and there are not serious liver issues present, he or she is protected against a clinical hypo, and the chances of symptoms of that, such as seizing, are very low.

 Low numbers can be quite frightening the first time that you encounter them: your cat will probably be acting perfectly normally…you will be the one who is not in a good state!